BreakfastMatt/dotnet-diff-generator/readme.md

 3. Add error checking for project repos that don't have the branch or tag
 4. Generate diffs for each project
 5. Add error checking for the diff generation
-6. Combine all the diffs into a single file
 7. Format the diffs (Centralise this logic somewhere so it is easy to alter)
 8. Group the commits (Centralise the grouping logic so it is easy to alter)
-9. Enhance the config file to specify a default output folder
+9. Combine all the diffs into a single file & output to the "OutputPath" specified in the config.json file